 To be accepted onto the apprenticeship programme apprentices first need to secure a position as a mammography associate apprentice with an NHS Trust and have approval from the apprenticeship team at their employing Trust.
 We recommend you seek clarification on the process from the apprenticeship team at your local Trust, as this may vary from site to site.

 No qualifications are required to begin the apprenticeship.
 However, apprentices must have level 2 maths and English in order to progress to the end point assessment (EPA).
 Level 2 English and maths functional skills are equivalent to GCSE grade A-C in maths and English.
 BTEC qualifications in other subjects are not equivalent to ‘pure’ maths and English qualifications.
-Learners without level 2 maths and English will be enrolled on Functional Skills whilst on programme by the provider, through a suitable college in their local area.
+Learners without level 2 maths and English will be enrolled on Functional Skills whilst on programme by the provider.
 This is at no additional cost to the employer or learner.

 Accessing the Apprenticeship Levy